george-language/george-language.github.io/book/chapter2.1.md

 x = 20;
 ```

-The cool thing about variables is the ability to name them other things than `x`.
+The cool thing about variables are their ability to have names other than `x`.
 Variable names can:

 - contain letters, numbers, and underscores
 - not contain spaces or special symbols (like ! or $)